cigroup-ol/windml/doc/techniques.rst

 the results.
 The absolute values and their differences result in patterns with a dimension of :math:`d_{st}=(2\mu+1)`, see :ref:`powerdiffmapping`.
-Most prediction tasks require the construction of a pattern which consists of wind power time series of wind mills in the neighborhood of the target wind mill.
+Most prediction tasks require the construction of a pattern which consists of wind power time series of turbines in the neighborhood of the target turbine.
 See the corresponding figure below.
-A wind park is defined by a target wind mill and a certain radius :math:`r`.
+A wind park is defined by a target wind turbine and a certain radius :math:`r`.
 Wind power values can be aggregated to a single value or can seperately be used in the pattern vector.

 .. figure:: _static/neigh.png
-    :alt: Neighborhood of a wind mill
+    :alt: Neighborhood of a turbine
     :align: center

 Wind Prediction as a Regression Problem
 +++++++++++++++++++++++++++++++++++++++

-In the following, we employ support vector regression for prediction of a time series of wind power for a target wind mill in Tehachapi, see :ref:`example_svr_regression`.
-The prediction model is based on the wind power time series of the target mill and the time series of its neighbors defined by a radius of 3 kilometers.For the mapping of pattern-label combinations the :ref:`powermapping` is used.
+In the following, we employ support vector regression for prediction of a time series of wind power for a target turbine in Tehachapi, see :ref:`example_svr_regression`.
+The prediction model is based on the wind power time series of the target turbine and the time series of its neighbors defined by a radius of 3 kilometers.For the mapping of pattern-label combinations the :ref:`powermapping` is used.
 The power mapping is based on the :ref:`generaltimeseriesmodel`.
 The feature window and the forecast horizon both